Florida attorneys Jon Alper and Gideon Alper discuss Florida homestead law.

-The Florida homestead law protects an unlimited amount of equity in all types of homes, including single-family homes, condominiums, mobile homes, and manufactured homes, so that a debtor does not lose their primary residence to a judgment.
+The Florida homestead law is a state constitutional provision that protects an unlimited amount of equity in all types of homes, including single-family homes, condominiums, mobile homes, and manufactured homes, so that a debtor does cannot lose their primary residence to a judgment.

-In fact, some judgment debtors living in other states move to Florida to purchase a Florida homestead to protect their hard-earned money from collection by a creditor.
+Some judgment debtors living in other states will move to Florida to purchase a Florida homestead to protect their hard-earned money from collection by a creditor.

 The transfer of money into a Florida homestead cannot be attacked as a fraudulent conveyance so long as the money used to purchase or improve the home was not originally obtained through fraudulent conduct.